 The Kigali genocide memorial site

 Kigali has several craft markets where you can visit and see the different hand-made products.
-The most prominent of them being Caplaki Craft Village.
+The most prominent of them is Caplaki Craft Village.
 Nothing will always remind you of a destination visited like a souvenir purchased.

 Hiking Mount Bisoke

-Mount Bisoke hiking shouldn’t miss out on your bucket-list of the 7 most interesting things to do in Rwanda.
+Mount Bisoke hiking shouldn’t miss out on your bucket list of the 7 most interesting things to do in Rwanda.
 Eight volcanoes are found in the Virunga massif and mount Bisoke which is also known as “Visoke” is one of them.

 Towering at 12,175 ft., mount Bisoke provides a good opportunity for visitors interested in hiking.
 More interesting about the mount Bisoke hike is the fact that it has got two crater lakes with beautiful scenery.

 Your hiking experience could even become mind-blowing due to the possibility of coming across a gorilla family or golden monkeys.
-In such an event however, you will be allowed only 10 minutes to see but not take photos of the gorillas.
-Other mammals you are most likely to meet along the trail include forest elephants, several bird species and buffaloes.
+In such an event, however, you will be allowed only 10 minutes to see but not take photos of the gorillas.
+Other mammals you are most likely to meet along the trail include forest elephants, several bird species, and buffaloes.

 Like Uganda, chimpanzee trekking is also done in Rwanda.
-This primate-tracking activity can be done only Nyungwe National Park.
+This primate-tracking activity can be done only in Nyungwe National Park.
 (Nyungwe and Cyamudongo forests).
-Nyungwe National Park is a sanctuary to over 400 chimpanzees.
-Not only does it shelter chimpanzees but also 12 other primate species which include; silver monkeys, blue monkeys, owl-faced monkeys, Mona monkeys, L’Hoest’s monkeys, baboons, Rwenzori colobus, black-and-white colobus monkeys to mention a few.
+Nyungwe National Park is a sanctuary for over 400 chimpanzees.
+Not only does it shelter chimpanzees but also 12 other primate species which include; silver monkeys, blue monkeys, owl-faced monkeys, Mona monkeys, L’Hoest’s monkeys, baboons, Rwenzori colobus, and black-and-white colobus monkeys to mention a few.

 Chimpanzee trekking is quite unique from gorilla trekking.
-Gorillas are gentler and stay in one place for a longer time before moving away.
+Gorillas are gentler and stay in one place for a long time before moving away.
 Chimpanzees on the other hand are noisy and keep swinging from one branch to the other thanks to their lighter weight.
-Chimpanzee trekking can also be combined with the thrilling canopy walk that presents to you beautiful views of the forest and some animal species.
+Chimpanzee trekking can also be combined with the thrilling canopy walk that presents you with beautiful views of the forest and some animal species.